Maud Muir

 Maud Moyra Hazel Muir (born 12 July 2001) is an English rugby union player.
 She has played for England in the Six Nations, the 2021 Rugby World Cup and was in the winning England team for the 2025 Women's Rugby World Cup.
 She plays for Gloucester-Hartpury at club level.

 International career

 Muir has been a member of the England U20s and U18s sides.
 In 2021, she was named as part of the England squad for the 2021 Women's Six Nations Championships as one of six development players on the side.
 She was a non-playing reserve in the opening two Six Nations games against Scotland and Italy.
 She was named in the England squad for the delayed 2021 Rugby World Cup held in New Zealand in October and November 2022.

 Muir was named in England's squad for the 2025 Women's Six Nations Championship.
 She was named in the Red Roses side for the Women's Rugby World Cup in England, and was in the starting line-up for the final, playing as prop.
+Muir won her fiftieth cap during the 2026 Six Nations Championship against Scotland on 18 April, in an 84-7 victory.